 Barnsley Safeguarding Children Partnership is the organisation responsible for agreeing how services and agencies work together to safeguard and promote the welfare of children and young people in the borough and ensuring that they do so effectively.
 The Children and Social Work Act 2017 and Working Together to Safeguard Children 2018 places the responsibility on the three ‘safeguarding partners’, the police, the local authority and health, to formulate the local arrangements for partnership arrangements for safeguarding children in their respective geographical areas.

-The Partnership, which replaces the Barnsley Safeguarding Children Board from 1st April 2019, has an Independent Chair and brings together senior representatives from the key statutory, voluntary, and community sectors with a responsibility for delivering services to children and young people.
+The partnership replaced the Barnsley Safeguarding Children Board on 1 April 2019 and has had an independent scrutineer since November 2021.
+The partnership brings together senior representatives from the key statutory, voluntary, and community sectors with a responsibility for delivering services to children and young people.

 Partnership member agencies

 Barnsley Safeguarding Children Partnership is made up of members from a range of agencies:

 - the three safeguarding partners: